MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

 ## 1. Overview
 ### 1.1.
 What's Zigbee
-As the Internet of Things (ToT) industry develops, more and more wireless technologies come out.
+As the Internet of Things (IoT) industry develops, more and more wireless technologies come out.

 ![zigbee](files/ZB-Zigbee-Introduction-of-Zigbee-Basic/IoT-Wireless-Technologies.png)

-We can group them into two categories:
-- Wide Area Network (WAN)
-- Personal Area Network (PAN)

-WAN technologies have longer range and faster data rate.
-They mostly work on licensed spectrum.
-PAN have shorter range and slower data rate.
-They mostly work on ISM (Industry, Science and Medical) spectrum.

-Zigbee is a low data-rate and short range wireless technology.
-It has the following characteristics:
+As we know, in the mainstream IoT technologies, there are two typical types.
+One is for WAN (Wide Area Network), the other is for PAN(Personal Area Network).

+For the wireless technologies of WAN, we have LoRa, NB-IoT, 2G/3G/4G, etc.  The common characteristics of these technologies are:
+- The radio can cover wider range, normally more than 1Km.
+- They work on licensed spectrum.

+For the wireless technologies of PAN, we have WiFi, Bluetooth, BLE, Zigbee and Zwave.
+They are all short-ranged technologies.

+For Zigbee, it started from 2003.
+Its characteristics includes:
-- Short Range, 10 ~ 100m
+- Short range. – Normally the radio can conver from 10 to 100 meters;
-- Low Data Rate, maximum 250kbps
+- Low data rate – the maximum data rate is 250 Kbps;
-- Low Power, the current of sleepy end device can be low to uA.
+- Low Power – a sleepy end device can use less than 5uA at sleep mode;
-- Mesh Topology, self-organizing
+- It’s a mesh technology – the network can be easily extended to very large.
+Theoretically maximum nodes number is 65535
+- Zigbee is also an open standard.
+The standard is maintained and published by Zigbee Alliance, which is an open organization.
+Any company can join the alliance.

+The main specification of Zigbee includes:
+- Zigbee specification
+- Zigbee BDB (Basic Device Behavior) specification
+- Zigbee Cluster Library

 ### 1.2.
 History of Zigbee
 Zigbee is an open standard published and revisioned by [Zigbee Alliance](https://zigbeealliance.org/).
 It has a very long history.